plewis/plewis.github.io/phylogenetics/lab-ape.md

     row.names(df) <- df[[1]]
     names(df) <- c("Species", "X", "Y")

-The above code creates 3 vectors and then creates a data frame named df out of them.
+The above code creates 3 vectors and then creates a data frame named `df` out of them.
 The row names are set using the first column of the data frame (these are the species names).
 The column names are specified in the last line.

 {% comment %}
-In order to carry out generalized least squares regression, we will need the <tt>gls</tt> command, which is part of the <tt>nlme</tt> R package.
-Thus, you will need to load this package before you can use the <tt>gls</tt> command:
+In order to carry out generalized least squares regression, we will need the `gls` command, which is part of the `nlme` R package.
+Thus, you will need to load this package before you can use the `gls` command:

     library(nlme)